bryanoliveira/flutter-fcm-receiver/README.md

 ## Credits

--   [Flutter FCM](https://github.com/Kashifalaliwala/Flutter-FCM) was used as a starting point to notification handling.
+-   [Flutter FCM](https://github.com/Kashifalaliwala/Flutter-FCM) was used as a starting point for notification handling.